Lecter314/Econometrics-HW1/README.md

 updates: v1.1 add some analysis on Discount Rate.

 This is the data preprocessing code for the research on TV market from Indian e-commerce website flipkart, part 2.
 Raw data can be found https://www.kaggle.com/code/devsubhash/tv-brands-market-analysis-eda/data.
-More steps in part 2.
+More steps in hw 2.

 Here's some columns
 * Brand (qualitative variable): This indicates the manufacturer of the product i.e. Television